 Siblings should work together to help aging parents

-Mary Gosche, Human Development Specialist, Cape Girardeau County & Southeast Region, University of Missouri Extension
+Mary Gosche, Human Development Specialist, Cape Girardeau County, University of Missouri Extension

 Caring for aging parents can be a difficult situation, especially if one adult child does more of the caregiving.
 Although it may feel unfair, it is practical to have one person who takes the lead, but that person should still involve other siblings.